I’m trying to do something a little bit weird here.

 Praise for Experimental History

-Experimental History has been covered on NPR, reprinted in Slate, quoted in The Atlantic, shouted out on Marginal Revolution (1, 2, 3), featured on Substack’s homepage, upvoted to the top of Hacker News, and it’s even gone viral on TikTok.
+Experimental History has been published in The New York Times and The Atlantic, covered on NPR, reprinted in Slate, shouted out on Marginal Revolution (1, 2, 3, 4), featured on Substack’s homepage, upvoted to the top of Hacker News, and it’s even gone viral on TikTok.
 Here are some additional nice things people have said: